bhoamikhona/react/Section 05/README.md

 - With the ternary operator, if you don't want to return any JSX from the third part (or second part), you can simply use `null`.
 - The advantage of using a ternary operator is that based on certain condition, we can display and alternative UI.
 - For example, if we are diplaying time for when a restaurant is open, we display an "open" message for when it is open and when it is closed, we can display the "closed" message.

+### Conditional Rendering With Multiple Returns

+- The third way in which we can conditionally render some JSX or some component is by using multiple returns.
+- Of course each component can only return one block of JSX, but that return can depend on a condition.
+- To do that, we can use the if/else statement.
+NOTE that this would be inside of the component but, outside of the `return` statement.
+That's where we can write any JS we want - it doesn't have to be only expressions.
+- This is more useful when we want to render entire components conditionally - not just some pieces of JSX.
+- As a conculsion of the three lessons on conditional rendering, it is recommended to use the ternary operator whenever you need to return some piece of JSX based on a condition.
+- When you want to return a completely different component, you can use if/else statement inside the component to return a component accordingly i.e. use multiple return statements.
+- Throughout this course you will learn which of these options is the best simply by practicing and using them in different situations over and over again.

 ## Author